Asset Management interview prep.

 • A 500-unit Class A multifamily asset finished last year at $10M NOI on 95% occupancy and $2,000 average in-place rent.
 Year ahead: 3% contractual escalations on existing leases, 100% of leases turn over (annual cycle) with a 50% renewal rate, blended leasing spread of 5% on roll (renewals + new), and target occupancy 96%.
 Opex ratio holds at 35%.
 What is your projected same-store NOI for the year, and what's the same-store NOI growth percentage?

 • A the sector asset in a core market: $80M current value at a 5.5% implied cap rate ($4.4M NOI), $40M debt at 5.0% interest-only with 18 months remaining on the term, asset is fully stabilised at 96% occupancy with rents at market.
 Sector consensus is for 3% same-store NOI growth and a stable cap rate environment.
-The the firm has a value-add development opportunity that would clear an unlevered 11% IRR.
+The this firm has a value-add development opportunity that would clear an unlevered 11% IRR.
 Walk me through hold-sell-refi for this asset.

 • I'm handing you a the sector asset that's been underperforming its underwriting for 18 months.
 Same-store NOI is flat vs. the original plan of 5% growth, occupancy is 88% vs. underwriting 94%, and the in-place rent is 8% below market.
 You have 5 minutes prep.
 Walk me through your plan.